AS-Nath/ciphers/README.md

 ***The following components are IN DEVELOPMENT and are subject to change.***

 # *Generic Public Key Encryption*
-This cipher uses a public key (used by the encrypted) and a private key (used by the decrypter).
+This cipher uses a public key (used by the encrypter) and a private key (used by the decrypter).
 We take a number, generally 256, called the modulo.
 Any individual ASCII character is encrypted as follows (pubk -> public key)
 <br>